• Skip to primary navigation

 4. Mix in the mini chocolate chips.
 Feel free to nibble on a few!

-5. Mix the wet ingredients together and whisk to combine.
+5. Mix the wet ingredients and whisk to combine.

-6. Add the wet ingredient to the dry ingredients, gently start stirring with a fork then add the candy cane crunch and finish stirring.
+6. Add the wet ingredients to the dry ingredients, gently start stirring with a fork, then add the candy cane crunch and finish stirring.

 7. Turn the dough onto a floured surface and gently pat it into an 8″ circle then cut into circles with a 3″ cutter.

-8. Alternately, turn the dough onto a parchment-lined baking sheet and form into an 8″ circle then cut into wedges.
+8. Alternately, turn the dough onto a parchment-lined baking sheetpat it into an 8″ circle, and cut it into wedges.

 10. Whisk together egg whites and water then brush on the scones and bake at 400 degrees F. for 20 minutes.